Meet our instructors

 MCAT: 519

-Parisa is a senior at UC Santa Barbara and a current medical school applicant.
-She is deeply passionate about guiding students through their MCAT journeys, recognizing the exam as both an intellectual and mental challenge.
+Parisa is deeply passionate about guiding students through their MCAT journeys, recognizing the exam as both an intellectual and mental challenge.
 With her proven strategies for learning and test-taking, she focuses on building students’ confidence and equipping them with the tools to improve their scores.

-As a 0-gap-year applicant to medical school, Parisa has mastered the art of balancing MCAT preparation alongside clinical work, research, academics, volunteering, and maintaining her hobbies.
+Having been a 0-gap-year applicant to medical school, Parisa mastered the art of balancing MCAT preparation alongside clinical work, research, academics, volunteering, and maintaining her hobbies.
 Her firsthand experience navigating these challenges makes her uniquely equipped to mentor students, offering personalized insights and actionable tips to help them succeed.

 Fun fact: Parisa is a lifelong performer of classical Persian dance and has even showcased her talent at the NBA Golden State Warriors' halftime show!